Tejaasai/Sales-analysis/README.md

 ## Techniques used:
 Data Modeling (Creation of ER Diagrams), Data Manipulation, Data Summarization, Exploratory Data Analysis, Creation of Reports, and Insights Generation.

+## Detailed Steps:

+•	Understand the business objective and available data with the help of a data dictionary.

+•	Created an ER Diagram that represents the structure of the database.

+•	Subsequently, a database was established in an MS SQL server with the necessary schema, and the data was successfully loaded into it.

+•	Performed the below analysis to understand the selling patterns, trends, seasonality of sales, performance of stores at different locations, and prioritizing customers. o	Performance of sales over gender. o	Sales in different store locations an o	Behavior of customers purchasing pattern over month and year

+•	Finally generated insights in terms of most performing stores, Location, gender etc.

 ## Findings: